SdtElectronics/sdtelectronics.github.io/collections/_posts/2021-11-16-Circular-Linked-List-and-Placement-new.md

 categories: Programming
 tags: C++ data-structure library
 eyeCatcher: https://sdtelectronics.github.io/assets/gallery/2021-11-16-head-Circular-Linked-List-and-Placement-new.jpg
+abstract: Placement new is a rarely used feature in C++.
+This article gives a brief introduction to this feature, and shows how it can be helpful in the implementation of circular linked lists.
 ---

 A circular linked list is a linked list in which the last node points to the first node.
 It comes handy when dealing with data with a ring structure, but the focus of this article is not the application of circular linked lists.
 The main problem to be addressed is how the first node can be inserted in the same way as other nodes, and this is explained below: